AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

 "SwapPss" shows proportional swap share of this mapping.
 Unlike "Swap", this does not take into account swapped out page of underlying shmem objects.
 "Locked" indicates whether the mapping is locked in memory or not.

-"THPeligible" indicates whether the mapping is eligible for allocating THP pages - 1 if true, 0 otherwise.
-It just shows the current status.
+"THPeligible" indicates whether the mapping is eligible for allocating naturally aligned THP pages of any currently enabled size.
+1 if true, 0 otherwise.

 "VmFlags" field deserves a separate description.
 This member represents the kernel flags associated with the particular virtual memory area in two letter